 As the product options in this category come in a wide variety of shapes, designs and sizes.
 You must first decide units provide the appropriate heat within a particular area.
 Double-panel Compact radiators will produce the most heat although they take up slightly more room.
 Single-panel Compact Radiator are slimmer and are ideal for smaller dimensions.
 Still, heat output alone is not the only issue.

-Do you like a traditional convector model or are you more interested in sleek and stylish designer central heating radiators?
+Do you like a traditional convector model or are you more interested in sleek and stylish designer radiators?
 Keep in mind that there is always a trade-off between looks and function.
 Still, even modern designer radiators boast impressive heating capabilities.
 There is a dizzying array of options to choose from such as gloss finishes, slender vertical tubes and robust columnar shapes.
 You will need to factor in cost, heating requirements and the allocated space to make the best choices possible.

-Before installing a radiator, you should always keep in mind the size radiator that needs to be installed.
+Before installing a radiator, you should always keep in mind the size of a radiator that needs to be installed.
 This will ensure the boiler is not overloaded and can save a lot of money on gas and electric bills.
-Central heating radiators should be sized accordingly to the space to be heated and ensure the temperature is pleasant.
+Heating system should be sized accordingly to the space to be heated and ensure the temperature is pleasant.
 Radiator efficiency is always calculated in BTU or British thermal unit.
 It is defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
 It is clear that larger rooms will require more heat to remain comfortable.
 To make a selection of the ideal radiator easier, we have provided a Chart alongside which shows how to calculate your room size and which radiator would be the correct fit.

 Our radiator calculator allows a quick and easy method to determine the radiator size/sizes needed in a normal domestic environment.
 There are many different methods to calculate this requirement, ours is one born out of experience but may not suit everyone.
 No warranty is offered or implied as to the accuracy of this calculator, and it should be considered as a guide only.
 Please select from the options below as closely as possible to your room conditions; we have included as many variables as possible, plus an option to allow your preferred heating 'comfort type'.